Ecommerce Fraud Risk: France

 - - PayPal

 - – a European payment processing platform similar to PayPal

 - – a subscription service for recurring payments

 French Consumers Rely on Click-and-Collect

 French consumers are adopting “click-and-collect” at lightning speed.
 Similar to in-store pickup, click-and-collect services deliver online purchases to local shops and public spaces rather than homes.
 Amazon has taken advantage of this trend by installing Amazon Lockers in train stations across France.

-Even French grocery stores offer click-and-collect for food, which has been a welcomed service during the pandemic: Online grocery sales in France rose from 6% to 10.2% in 2020.
-Retailer E.Leclerc now offers refrigerated lockers near transport hubs as well as drive-through locations where online grocery shoppers can pick up their food.
+Even French grocery stores offer click-and-collect for food, which was a welcomed service during the pandemic: Retailer E.Leclerc now offers refrigerated lockers near transport hubs as well as drive-through locations where online grocery shoppers can pick up their food.